The French architect Bernard Zehrfuss designed in the 1970s the Gallo-Roman Museum of Lyon, now called the Lugdunum Museum.

-Architect Bernard Zehrfuss has always surrounded himself with specialists in the use of reinforced concrete, as he did for the construction of the CNIT at La Défense in Paris.
+Architect Bernard Zehrfuss has always surrounded himself with specialists in the use of reinforced concrete, as he did for the construction of the CNIT in the Paris La Défense district.

 Within the framework of the realization of this Gallo-Roman museum of Lyon, he knew how to take advantage of the local know-how as that of the cooperative l’Avenir, which had taken part in the construction of the skyscrapers of the city of Villeurbanne, in the close suburb of Lyon (Article to be published).